Egyptian Mau

 Egyptian Mau Health

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
-Egyptian Maus are generally healthy, but be sure to ask a breeder about the incidence of health problems in her lines and what testing has been done for any that are genetic in nature.
+Egyptian Maus are generally healthy due to crossbreeding, but be sure to ask a breeder about the incidence of health problems in her lines and what testing has been done for any that are genetic in nature.

 Egyptian Mau Care